-In response to the COVID-19 epidemic and Miami-Dade Emergency Order 03-20 and 07-20, closing all non-essential businesses and limiting the activities in businesses allowed to remain open, the Omni CRA has appropriated and is disbursing \$1,000,000 to be used for immediate relief of economic distress for small businesses.
-This funding will be made available as a grant of up to \$25k for eligible businesses and can be applied to mitigate costs associated with the pandemic.
+In response to the COVID-19 epidemic and Miami-Dade Emergency Order 03-20 and 07-20, closing all non-essential businesses and limiting the activities in businesses allowed to remain open, the Omni CRA has disbursed hundreds of thousands of dollars to be used for immediate relief of economic distress for small businesses.
+Over 45 businesses have received funding to date.
+Many would have been forced to close forver without it.

+This funding is made available as a grant of up to \$25k for eligible businesses and can be applied to mitigate costs associated with the pandemic.
 The goal of the program is to provide businesses located within the CRA redevelopment area with immediate financial relief to avoid the blighting influence from permanent closures due to temporary coronavirus restrictions.
 These grants will provide financial assistance to help small businesses with meeting basic obligations such as rent, payroll, and utilities, and to remain viable over the term of Emergency and during the Reopening.
 This grant aims to help leverage other public assistance programs and private dollars, to provide a continuity of services to residents in the neighborhood, and to encourage businesses to maintain their labor force during lockdown and after the Emergency Order is lifted.